Programme Content and Eligibility

 - MSc Cyber Security Engineering

 - MSc Cyber Security and Management

-Are the WMG Professional and Executive Programmes accredited by any external Professional Body?
+Are the MSc courses accredited by any external Professional Body?

 Yes.
 The MSc Supply Chain and Logistics Management is accredited by the Chartered Institute of Purchasing and Supply (CIPS) and the Chartered Institute of Logistics and Transport.
 On completion of certain core modules, you will be able to apply for full membership of CIPS/CILTS.